GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression.md

 assets with compression by default or allow you to easily configure them.
-This means that you may rarely ever need to set up your server similar to how it is done in the compression section of this tutorial, but you can continue to read it if you are interested in learning about how it works.
+This means that you may rarely ever need to set up your server similar to how it is done in the compression section of this tutorial, but you can continue to read if you are interested in learning how compression works.
 </div>

 Although the term "compression" is sometimes loosely used to explain how code is